eleurent/twitter-graph/README.md

 Options:
   -h --help                    Show this screen.
   --max-tweets-count <type>    Maximum number of tweets to fetch before stopping. [default: 2500].
-  --stop-on-rate-limit         Stop fetching and export the graph when a rate limit is raised.
   --nodes-to-consider <type>   Nodes to consider in the graph: friends, followers or all. [default: followers].
   --edges-ratio <ratio>        Ratio of edges to export in the graph (chosen randomly among non-mutuals). [default: 1].
   --credentials <file>         Path of the credentials for Twitter API [default: credentials.json].